pkic/pkimm/categories/strategy-and-vision/_index.md

 # 1 - Strategy and vision

 Trusted and secure PKI must be properly managed and supported by the organization.
-The existence of strategy and vision of the PKI is one of key factors for the success of the PKI and contributes to the overall maturity.
+The existence of a strategy and vision for the PKI is one of the key factors for the success of the PKI and contributes to the overall maturity.
 The strategy and vision should be aligned with the organizational goals and approach and should be followed and measured regularly.

 Formal documentation about the business drivers, scope, and design of the PKI helps to ensure that the PKI is properly aligned and understood to support the organizational.
 The documentation should be reviewed and updated regularly to ensure that the PKI is aligned with the organizational goals and needs.

-Undefined or unclear understanding and leadership can cause losing the established trust and can lead to the failure of the PKI quickly.
+Undefined or unclear understanding and leadership can cause loss of the established trust and can lead to the failure of the PKI quickly.

 ## Requirements